Search

 • During the last hour of cooking, skim off any impurities, and stir in 2 tablespoons of kosher salt.

-• Strain the chickpeas over a large bowl to catch the broth.
-Discard the herb satchel and vegetables (or reserve them if desired).
-Store chickpeas and broth in separate containers.
+• Strain chickpeas over a large bowl to keep the broth.
+Discard the satchel and vegetables (or reserve).

 Notes

-• Freeze: Up to 3 months (with or without broth)
+• Freezing: Freeze up to 3 months (with or without broth)

-• For hummus: Remove skins; blend with broth and ice
+• For creamy hummus: Remove skins if desired; blend soft chickpeas with some cooking liquid and ice cubes.

 Nutrition